cisagov/get.gov/pages/domains/domains_enterprise-mode.md

 ## What changes for existing users

-* **Domain managers no longer have request privileges by default.** Only users explicitly granted “Requester” permissions can submit new domain requests.
+* **Domain managers no longer have request privileges by default.** Only users explicitly granted “requestor” permissions can submit new domain requests.
 * **Organization information is shared across domains.** Updates to your organization’s profile (e.g., senior official, mailing address) automatically apply to all domains.
 * **Oversight of all domains is centralized.** Organization admins can view all domains and the users associated with each.
 * **The review process is simplified.** New domain requests may be approved more quickly since your organization’s details are already on file.

 ## Switching to enterprise mode

-### Confirm your organization is eligible
+### Confirm your organization is eligible {.h4}

 Enterprise mode is currently available for federal agencies.
-We expect to onboard state entities, large cities, and other organization types, in the future.
+We expect to onboard state entities, large cities, and other organization types in the future.

-### Contact the .gov registrar team
+### Contact the .gov registrar team {.h4}

 [Contact us](../../contact/) to request to enable enterprise mode.
 You’ll need to identify the initial organization admin (often the CIO, IT lead, or a senior official), and confirm your organization’s official details (address and senior official, with their contact information).

-### Assign roles and permissions
+### Assign roles and permissions {.h4}

 Once enterprise mode is active, you can designate which users can manage domains and which can request new ones.